-- 8. On an annual basis, approve and recommend to the Board for approval, the appointment of the external auditor subject to shareholder approval. - 9.
-Approve and recommend to the Board for approval any termination of the external auditor of the Corporation. - 10.
-Approve the terms of the external auditor's annual engagement letter, including the proposed audit fee for the Corporation and its subsidiaries. - 11.
+- 7. Approve the terms of the external auditor's annual engagement letter, including the proposed audit fee for the Corporation and its subsidiaries. - 8.
 Review and pre-approve all non-audit services to be provided to the Corporation and its' subsidiaries by the external auditor.
-Between scheduled meetings, the Chair of the Committee is authorized to approve non-audit services and fees and management may approve up to an amount specified by the Committee from time to time, and all such approvals shall be reported to the Committee at its next scheduled meeting. - 12.
-Approve the Corporation's policies with respect to the hiring of current and former partners and employees of the external auditors. - 13.
-Review the experience and qualifications of the audit team and assess the performance and effectiveness of the external auditor in its provision of services. - 14.
-Review the report pertaining to auditor independence prepared by the external auditor on an annual basis, which report shall delineate all relationships between the external auditor and the Corporation and its subsidiaries, and determine the auditor's independence. - 15.
-Review and pre-approve the audit plans (and any changes) of the external auditor and determine the degree of coordination with the internal audit plan. - 16.
-Oversee the work of the external auditor in the preparation of the auditor's report, including the resolution of any disagreements between management and the auditor regarding financial reporting. - 17.
-Review other reports from the external auditor, as necessary. - 18.
+Between scheduled meetings, the Chair of the Committee is authorized to approve non-audit services and fees and management may approve up to an amount specified by the Committee from time to time, and all such approvals shall be reported to the Committee at its next scheduled meeting. - 9.
+Approve the Corporation's policies with respect to the hiring of current and former partners and employees of the external auditors. - 10.
+Review the report pertaining to auditor independence prepared by the external auditor on an annual basis, which report shall delineate all relationships between the external auditor and the Corporation and its subsidiaries, and discuss with the external auditor any relationships or services that may impact the objectivity and independence of the auditors. - 11.
+On an annual basis, review and assess the performance and independence of the external auditor in its provision of services.
+In conducting its assessment, the Committee will consider, among other things: the external auditor's independence and objectivity in its performance of audit services (based in part on the auditor's independence report); the external auditor's internal quality control procedures; the quality and efficiency of external auditor's historical and recent audit plans and performance on the audit; the external auditor's knowledge and expertise in the midstream and regulated utilities industry; the reasonableness of its fees for audit and non-audit services; and external reports on audit quality from the Canadian Public Accountability Board ("CPAB"), Canada's independent audit regulator.
+Following such annual review, approve and recommend to the Board for approval, the appointment of the external auditor subject to shareholder approval. - 12.
+Approve and recommend to the Board for approval any termination of the external auditor of the Corporation and any new auditor appointment. - 13.
+Review and pre-approve the audit plans (and any changes) of the external auditor and determine the degree of coordination with the internal audit plan. - 14.
+Oversee the work of the external auditor in the preparation of the auditor's report, including the resolution of any disagreements between management and the auditor regarding financial reporting. - 15.
+Review other reports from the external auditor, as necessary. - 16.
 Regularly meet independently with external auditor in the absence of management on matters of interest, including matters that the external auditor recommends bringing to the attention of the Committee or the Board.